malisper/Clamp/README.md

 For some reason it won't compile all at once on sbcl.
 This can be side stepped by loading clamp first then compiling it.

-TODO
-Add tests using some framework such as CLUnit write the rest of the functions from arc move some more code around and clean it up add functions from On Lisp add type declarations to speed up code figure out how to not have defmemo give a warning
+TODO:
+Add tests using some framework such as CLUnit.
+Write the rest of the functions from arc.
+Move some more code around and clean up.
+Add functions from On Lisp.
+Add type declarations to speed up code.
+Figure out why defmemo gives a warning.